zigpy/quirk-generator/README.md

 ### Updating

-Also note that the [`zha-quirks`](https://github.com/zigpy/zha-device-handlers) should be regularly updated to make sure `quirk-generator` can match against the latest quirks.
+Also note that [`zha-quirks`](https://github.com/zigpy/zha-device-handlers) should be updated regularly to make sure `quirk-generator` can match against the latest quirks.
 To just upgrade `zha-quirks`, use:
 ```console
 pip install zha-quirks --upgrade
 ```